Download the San Francisco Streets Park Manual

 - Fill out application for Street Parks program, then submit to SFPA

 - SFPA will contact you to set up a site meeting between the applicant, Public Works and SFPA at the site.

-- DPW will confirm the property owner and ensure the land is safe and suitable for development.
+- We will confirm the property owner and ensure the land is safe and suitable for development.

 - Once confirmed, Steward is responsible for scheduling a meeting with adjacent and neighboring property owners/residents using the meeting template provided by SFPA/Public Works.
 All residents/property owners who may be impacted by the site because they can view the site, can hear work or people at the site should be invited to initial meeting.
 SFPA/Public Works representatives will try to attend the first meeting, but will not necessarily attend subsequent meetings.